 Then there is the language.
 Being conversant in Italian can help to open many opportunities for you both personally and professionally.
 A strong base in Italian before your arrival would be recommended as well as enrolling for several weeks of intensive classes upon your move to Italy.
 Trying to start a new life, and a business or work, can easily interfere with attempting concentrated study on your own.

-To learn more about the process of our move to, and life in Italy, I have made extensive posts listed under the process tab – feel free to browse.
+To learn more about the process of our move to, and life in Italy, I have made extensive posts listed under "the process" tab at 2italy.blogspot.com – feel free to browse.